batradev/yulia-batrakova-mnema/README.md

 Why it works:

 **Visualization:** Vivid and detailed images stay in memory longer.
-Our brain is naturally tuned to process and store visual information, with visual images activating more areas associated with memory.
+Our brain is naturally tuned to process and store visual information, with visual images activating more memory-associated areas.

 **Associations:** Our memory functions as a network, where new elements are anchored to existing connections.
 By linking new words to familiar knowledge, we create strong associative connections in the brain.